fogarecious/iced_tutorial/tutorial/texts_in_widgets.md

 # Texts In Widgets

-(This page of tutorial does not work.
-We are trying to fix it.)

 In addition to draw a [Quad](https://docs.rs/iced/latest/iced/advanced/renderer/struct.Quad.html), we can also draw texts in our widgets.

 For example, suppose we would like to draw a string slice named `CONTENT`.